lgmacedo/softracker/README.md

 ## Softracker

-An architecture that can receive points from trackers and provide an endpoint where the last location of a specific tracker can be consulted.
-Built with NestJS.
+This is an architecture receives points from trackers and provide an endpoint where the last location of a specific tracker can be consulted.
+A TCP connection is opened within the server and then the tracker sends location data through it.
+Later on, users can send a request to the server and then all data captured by the tracker will be retrieved.

+## Setup
+Creating a .env file in the project's root is highly recommended, as you can customize the ports you want the server to use.

+Values to be defined:
+PORT: This is the port in which the server will run
+TCP_PORT: This is the port in which the server will open the TCP connection

 ## Installation